lorenzobn/polito-se2-23-08/Retrospective/Retrospective-Sprint3.md

 - Unit Testing:
   - Total hours estimated: 16h
   - Total hours spent: 16h
-  - Nr of automated unit test cases :88
+  - Nr of automated unit test cases: 88
+  - Nr of passed unit tests: 88
+  - Nr of total test suite: 7
   - Coverage (if available): The coverage of all the files is 89.655%.